prismatic-io/spectral/packages/spectral/README.md

 # @prismatic-io/spectral

-This repository contains code for Prismatic's TypeScript library, `spectral`, which is used to build custom Prismatic components.
+This repository contains code for Prismatic's TypeScript library, `spectral`, which is used to build custom Prismatic components

 ## Using Spectral